Megabass's MagDraft Soft Bodied Swimbait

 Casting is a breeze.

-Ease of Actuation : Dragging the boat next to the boat, we can see the bait swims very true but in order to get that tail swimming, you have to retrieve this bait at a medium to medium fast pace.
+Ease of Actuation : Dragging the bait next to the boat, we can see the bait swims very true but in order to get that tail swimming, you have to retrieve this bait at a medium to medium fast pace.
 Apparently, according to Megabass of America, this bait was not designed to fish super slow along the bottom.
 This bait is targeting active feeders.

 This square-ish tail is meant to be fished at about a medium retrieve or faster.